mndk0076/mndk0076.github.io/README.md

 #### Schematic for the PCB
 ![Alt text](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/Schematic.PNG)

-All of these files are used to instruct the machine with the coordinates and to engrave the PCB.
+These files are used to instruct the machine with the coordinates and to engrave the PCB.
 It takes about 4-5 hours for the machine to print it.
-After it's done, wash with water *(preferably deionized water)* and wipe it a piece or cloth to avoid leaving water marks (I recommend using a micro-fiber cloth) and wait for it to dry completely.
+After it's done, wash with water *(preferably deionized water)* and wipe it a piece of cloth to avoid leaving water marks (I recommend using a micro-fiber cloth) and wait for it to dry completely.
 After that's done you can sand the PCB a bit just to make it shinier.
 If you do sand it you have the repeat the washing process again.

-Now the PCB is ready to soldered.
-However safety comes first.
-Make sure to wear safety glasses and and dress appropriately for a lab/workplace environmnet.
-Now Use the schmatic as the guide and solder each of the components to their respective places and making sure that the excess solder is not causing a short.
+Now the PCB is ready to be soldered.
+However, safety comes first.
+Make sure to wear safety glasses and dress appropriately for a lab/workplace environment.
+Now Use the schematic as the guide and solder each of the components to their respective places and making sure that the excess solder is not causing a short.
 Now inspect each soldering carefully again use a voltmeter to test for continuity.
 If all goes well you are ready to move on to the next chapter.

 <br>
 ![PCB](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/PCB.png)